 Upon paper submission, authors will have the possibility to give their preferences for oral or poster presentations.
 The final mode of presentation (oral/poster) will be based on the review process and program constraints, and will be communicated to the authors upon acceptance.

-Regular papers will be subject to single blind peer-review by at least two reviewers and included in the conference proceedings.
+Regular papers will be subject to double blind peer-review by at least two reviewers and included in the conference proceedings.

 We encourage authors of regular papers to also consider their work to be considered as a poster or demonstration.